acryptos/docs.acryptos.com/faq.md

 ### 2. What is the main goal of the treasury?

-* The treasury funds will be used to improve/add value the project \(marketing/pr/administration/management/audits/etc\).
+* The treasury funds will be used to add value/improve the project \(marketing/pr/administration/management/audits/etc\).

 ### 3. Who controls the treasury?